MicrosoftDocs/win32-pr.pt-br/desktop-src/tablet/itabletcontextp-istopmosthook.md

 ms.lasthandoff: 08/11/2021
 ms.locfileid: "118449799"
 ---
-# <a name="itabletcontextpistopmosthook-method"></a>Método ITabletContextP:: IsTopMostHook
+# <a name="itabletcontextpistopmosthook-method"></a>Método ITabletContextP::IsTopMostHook

-Indica se o contexto do Tablet está na parte superior do gancho.
+Indica se o contexto do tablet está no gancho mais alto.

 ## <a name="syntax"></a>Sintaxe